- Incompatible Routers

 - Gateway Puck Repeatedly Disconnects from WiFi

-- Puck Won't Reconnect After a Power Outage
+- Gateway Puck Won't Reconnect After a Power Outage

 Overview